 For more, click here.

-Nasdaq OMX Group Inc. (NDAQ)’s handling of Facebook (FB) Inc.’s initial public offering has already led to lawsuits and may cost brokers $100 million.
+Nasdaq OMX Group Inc. (NDAQ:US)’s handling of Facebook (FB:US) Inc.’s initial public offering has already led to lawsuits and may cost brokers $100 million.
 What Securities and Exchange Commission officials will want to know is whether the market operator put the public’s interest first.

 The $16 billion IPO of the largest social networking company, founded in 2004 by Harvard University student Mark Zuckerberg, was supposed to be a victory for Nasdaq OMX, chosen by Facebook over rival NYSE Euronext.
 The debut was anything but, with the first day of trading on May 18 marred by delays, mishandled orders and investor uncertainty.